-In the FCET and WEI 2021, this analysis includes tracking of sustainable finance trends including the recent dramatic rise of sustainable financial flows, and related regulatory developments, and how this trend relates to energy investment.
+This analysis includes tracking of sustainable finance trends including the rise of sustainable financial flows, and related regulatory developments, and how this trend relates to energy investment.

-For equity markets, the FCET tracked new capital raised by initial public offerings (IPOs), project finance and clean energy funds in clean energy sectors, based on disclosed transaction data from Bloomberg (2021), IJ Global (2021) and Preqin (2021).
-It also analysed the financial performance of listed equity portfolios in the energy sector.
+For equity markets, the WEI tracks new capital raised by initial public offerings (IPOs), project finance and clean energy funds in clean energy sectors, based on disclosed transaction data from Bloomberg (2024), IJ Global (2024).
+It also analyses the financial performance of listed equity portfolios in the energy sector.

 For fixed-income, sustainable debt securities - including labelled green bonds, green and sustainable loans and sustainability-linked debt - may provide investors the clearest route to capital allocation for clean energy.
 They may also be particularly suited for small-scale renewables and efficiency investments, which are difficult for investors to fund directly.
 These advantages stem from labelling and certification (under frameworks such as Green Bond Principles, and more specific evaluations, e.g. Climate Bonds Standard).
 Still, frameworks are not always harmonised across markets, and as labelled securities grow beyond green bonds, their impact and uses become more complex to evaluate.
-These trends are assessed using disclosed data from BNEF (2020b) with benchmarking against other sources, including Climate Bonds Initiative and issuer reporting.
+These trends are assessed using disclosed data from BNEF (2024) with benchmarking against other sources, including Climate Bonds Initiative and issuer reporting.